 Results: Four main themes were identified:1) effects of partnered dance on PWP were identified by all 12 studies 2) types of cueing were identified by nine studies, 3) types of partners were identified by 10 studies, and 4) types of leading professionals were also identified by 10 studies.

-Conclusion: PWP benefit from partnered dance physically (through improved initiation of movement, balance, and gait), and psychologically by providing reassurance, promoting socialization and enhancing participation.
+Conclusion: PWP benefit from partnered dance physically (through improved initiation of movement, balance, and gait), and psychologically by providing reassurance, promoting socialization, and enhancing participation.
 Additionally, cueing provided by partners can alleviate freezing of gait and partners positively affect the PWP’s dance classes experience.
 Although most studies mentioned the leading professionals, none discussed how different leading professionals affect PWP.
 None of the included articles discussed whether or how different leading professionals would affect PWP, highlighting the need for further investigations.

 KEYWORDS